-3. Success Rates Demystified - tricks to understanding the differences in reporting
+3. Understanding the differences in reporting

 It is important that patients understand there are many different ways results are being presented in the media and on clinic websites which calls for caution when interpreting them.
 To give you an idea of what this means, refer to the graph below which shows the progression of results that are reported based on the different stages of treatment.